-So along with the brand name symbolising the community they marketing towards.
-The illustrations use earthy, natural colours.
-Painting scenes of exploration and adventure.
+The illustrations use earthy, natural colours which paint scenes of exploration and adventure.

-This all links to the consumers lifestyle.
-Putting the product firmly in the mind of its target consumer.
+This all links to the consumers lifestyle and puts the product firmly in the mind of its target consumer.

 Cerveza Oceanica Beer

-As I mentioned above, illustrations can take many forms and Cerveza Oceanica have moulded there illustration around where they come from and the natural ingredients they use.
+As I mentioned above, illustrations can take many forms and Cerveza Oceanica have moulded their illustration around where they come from and the natural ingredients they use.

-Based in Uruguay the packaging is meant to evoke a sense of being in a natural environment by the sea.
-Exactly where you would spot all these illustrates animals and plants on the packaging.
-They have a lovely cut out effect which gives it a simple and clean look.
+Based in Uruguay, the packaging is meant to evoke a sense of being in a natural environment by the sea, which is exactly where you would spot all of these illustrations!

-Oceanica show how you can really illuminate your brand values through your packaging.
-Drawing people to your messaging and mission along with your stand out design.
+Oceanica show how you can really illuminate your brand values through your packaging, and draw people to your mission with a stand-out design.

 Monterey Pale Ale

-The idea of this brand was to bridge the gap between older consumers and younger consumers.
-Allow entry points at both ends of the scale to the wonderful world of craft beer.
+The idea of this brand was to bridge the gap between older consumers and younger consumers and to allow entry points at both ends of the scale.

-Monterey links perfectly with its roots, bringing all the laid back vibes from where it came.
-Using these vibes to bring in new consumers both young and old.
+Monterey links perfectly back to its roots, bringing all the laid back vibes from where it originated.
+Using these vibes, it effectively attracts new consumers, both young and old.

-Approaching your packaging like this can be risky, if people don’t notice the brand they may view all these products as coming from different brands.
-Which can damage your brand recognition.
+Approaching your packaging like this can be risky, as if people don’t notice the brand they may view all these products as coming from different brands.
+In turn, this can damage your brand recognition.

-This allows Tinnies to really push the fact that each beer is unique.
-With its own flavour and style that is matched with an illustration.
+This allows Tinnies to really push the fact that each beer is unique with its own flavour and style that is represented through an illustration.